zulip/zulip/docs/production/upload-backends.md

 Here, we document the process for configuring Zulip's S3 file upload backend.
 To enable this backend, you need to do the following:

+1. In the AWS management console, create a new IAM account (aka API user) for your Zulip server, and two buckets in S3, one for uploaded files included in messages, and another for user avatars.
+You need two buckets because the "user avatars" bucket is generally configured as world-readable, whereas the "uploaded files" one is not.

 1. Set `s3_key` and `s3_secret_key` in /etc/zulip/zulip-secrets.conf
-to be the S3 access and secret keys that you want to use.
+to be the S3 access and secret keys for the IAM account.

 1. Set the `S3_AUTH_UPLOADS_BUCKET` and `S3_AVATAR_BUCKET` settings in
-`/etc/zulip/settings.py` to be the S3 buckets you've created to store user file uploads and user avatars, respectively.
+`/etc/zulip/settings.py` to be the names of the S3 buckets you created (e.g. `exampleinc-zulip-uploads`).

 1. Comment out the `LOCAL_UPLOADS_DIR` setting in `/etc/zulip/settings.py` (add a `#` at the start of the line).